jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

   (d) posted in a letter addressed to the person at the person’s usual or last known place of residence or business.
 (2) If the person is absent from New Zealand, the notice or other document may be served on or given to the person’s agent in New Zealand.
 (3) If the person is deceased, the notice or other document may be served on or given to the person’s personal representatives.
-(4) A notice or other document sent to a person by post must, unless the contrary is shown, be treated as having been delivered to the person on the seventh day after the day on which it was posted; and in proving the delivery it is sufficient to prove that the letter was properly addressed and posted.
+(4) A notice or other document sent to a person by post must, unless the contrary is shown, be treated as having been served 5 working days after it was posted; and in proving the delivery it is sufficient to prove that the letter was properly addressed and posted.
 (5) Despite anything in subsections (1) to (4), a Tribunal may in any circumstances make an order directing the manner in which a notice or other document is to be served or given, or dispensing with the service or giving of the notice or document.

 **Procedure for making and determination of victims’ claims**